 How an EAP Can Help Boost Mental Health

-- EAPs save time and money: Taking advantage of an EAP means employees don’t have to always have to wait for referrals or leave work to receive care, they can reach out to their plan sponsor for a variety of support methods online or over the phone, saving time and money for the employer.
+Taking advantage of an EAP means employees don’t always have to wait for referrals or leave work to receive care, they can reach out to their plan sponsor for a variety of support methods online or over the phone, saving time and money for the employer.
 When employers take time to address issues like addiction, depression, or abuse through the implementation of EAPs, employees are more likely to work harder and show up more often.

-- EAPs increase productivity: Depression, substance abuse, and trauma-induced stress are just a few of the reasons an employee may seek assistance through an EAP program.
-In the Shepell study, it was found that employees who take advantage of their organization’s EAP increase their productive work hours by an average 35.9%.
+Depression, substance abuse, and trauma-induced stress are just a few of the reasons an employee may seek assistance through an EAP program.
+In the Shepell study, it was found that employees who take advantage of their organization’s EAP increase their productive work hours by an average of 35.9%.

 Employee Assistance Programs for Your Employees